owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

    This runs two load balancers in front of the application servers.

 * Database
    MySQL/MariaDB Galera Cluster with 4x master -- master replication.
+(InnoDB storage engine, MyISAM is not supported, see: :ref:`db-storage-engine-label`)

 * Backup
    Minimum daily backup without downtime.
 All MySQL/MariaDB statements should